Battle of Duc Duc: Battle

-Duc Duc and Đại Lộc were struck on 25 July and again the next day by PAVN rocket and artillery fire, but casualties were light.
+Đức Dục and Đại Lộc were struck on 25 July and again the next day by PAVN rocket and artillery fire, but casualties were light.
 On 26 July, the Rangers completed their relief of the 2nd Infantry and assumed responsibility for the sector.
-The 21st Ranger Battalion to the east was holding Nui Van Chi, the 37th Ranger Battalion was on Hill 238, just south of Nui Song Su and the 39th Ranger Battalion was at Duc Duc base in reserve.
+The 21st Ranger Battalion to the east was holding Nui Van Chi, the 37th Ranger Battalion was on Hill 238, just south of Nui Song Su and the 39th Ranger Battalion was at Đức Dục base in reserve.
 The shattered 2nd Infantry moved west of Đại Lộc District Town along Route 4 to protect the division's right flank, while its 3rd Battalion was being reformed at the division base near Da Nang.
 Meanwhile, the RVNAF was trying its best to blunt the PAVN attacks.
 The 1st Air Division flew 67 sorties on the 25th and 57 on the 26th, destroying a tank and several antiaircraft and mortar positions, striking large troop concentrations, and killing about 90 PAVN soldiers.

 With the withdrawal of 2d Infantry, Quang Trung 8/74 was declared over on 29 July.
 Quang Trung 9/74 was to begin on 30 July.
-The troop list had the 12th Ranger Group in contact south of Duc Duc, the 2nd Infantry on the flank west of Đại Lộc, the 54th in the Go Noi east of Đại Lộc and the 1st and 2nd Battalions of the 56th Infantry in reserve in Đại Lộc District Town.
+The troop list had the 12th Ranger Group in contact south of Đức Dục, the 2nd Infantry on the flank west of Đại Lộc, the 54th in the Gò Nổi east of Đại Lộc and the 1st and 2nd Battalions of the 56th Infantry in reserve in Đại Lộc District Town.
 The 3rd Battalion, 56th Infantry, the battalion destroyed at Da Trach, was being reformed at Da Nang, while the 78th Ranger Battalion was undergoing the same process at the Dục Mỹ Ranger Training Center in Khánh Hòa Province.

-On 29 July 1974, the ARVN 21st Ranger Battalion on the left flank of the Ranger positions protecting Duc Duc base came under heavy attack.
+On 29 July 1974, the ARVN 21st Ranger Battalion on the left flank of the Ranger positions protecting Đức Dục base came under heavy attack.
 Although they inflicted heavy casualties on the PAVN 36th Regiment, the Rangers were forced back about 1,000 meters to the slopes of Nui Duong Coi.
 The PAVN pursued, and fighting continued in the rough terrain in front of Nui Duong Coi for several days.
 Then on 3 August, the 36th Regiment launched a strong attack.
 Several Ranger positions collapsed and the commander of the 12th Ranger Group ordered the 39th Ranger Battalion to assist the 21st.
 After an all-day battle, the PAVN withdrew and the Rangers regained all lost ground.
 The RVNAF contributed greatly to the ARVN success; although Ranger casualties were high, more than 35 killed, 100 wounded, and 25 missing, the PAVN left over 200 dead on the field.
 While the infantry fought in the hills, the PAVN artillery slammed 280 rounds of 122 mm rockets and 100 mm gunfire into the command post of the 12th Ranger Group, casualties were light, however.
 Fatigued and badly depleted, the 12th Ranger Group was relieved by the 54th Infantry, 1st Division.
 Through August and early September, the ARVN 54th Infantry made major advances even though the PAVN reinforced the 36th Regiment with the 1st Infantry.